brian14708/wh-briefings/statements-releases/2021-07/2021-07-13-fact-sheet-u-s-assistance-to-haiti.md

 modified_time: 2021-07-13 19:30:45-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/13/fact-sheet-u-s-assistance-to-haiti/
 published_time: 2021-07-13 19:30:44-04:00
-title: 'FACT SHEET: U.S. Assistance to Haiti'
+title: "FACT SHEET: U.S. Assistance to\_Haiti"
 ---

 Haiti is a partner of the United States and we have continually sought